-Conservation

-ElincRNAs are less conserved than both other lincRNAs and protein coding genes (Figure 3).
+ElincRNAs are less conserved than other LCL-expressed lincRNAs, as well as protein coding genes (Figure 3).
 These differences are consistent both when looking at conservation in mammals, or in primates.
-Again, these observations concur with previous findings in mice (Marques et al., 2013) showing that elincRNAs are almost under neutral evolution.
+These observations is consistent with previous findings in mice (Marques et al., 2013) showing that elincRNAs are almost under neutral evolution.
 This lower selective constraint also suggests that similar sets of genes will tend to be enhancer associated in different cell lines.

-Enrichment at TAD boundaries
+elincRNAs are enriched at loops anchors within TADs

-There was no direct signal for enrichment of elincRNAs promoter regions at TAD boundaries(Figure 4), however the promoter regions of elincRNAs were found to be enriched at anchors.
-Those anchors are themselves enriched at TAD boundaries (1.74 fold, q<0.001).
-The lack of direct signal for enrichment at TAD boundaries may be a consequence of the method used to defined them.
+Although elincRNAs promoter regions at TAD boundaries are no more enriched at TAD boundaries relative other LCL-expressed lincRNAs (Figure 4, Methods), elincRNAs were enriched at loop anchors, where interactions between enhancer and promoter elements occur (REF).
+Although loop anchors are enriched at TAD boundaries (1.74 fold, q<0.001), the lack of significant enrichment of elincRNA at TAD boundaries may be a consequence of the poor resolution of the current Hi-C technology and/or methods used to define boundaries regions.
 Notably, I restricted boundaries to the inside of TADs, therefore genes that are close to a TAD, but outside the border are not detected.

-Testing for enrichment of elincRNAs and other lincRNAs promoter regions through TADs divided into 10 bins does not reveal any enrichment near boundaries either (Figure 5).
-Surprisingly, we observe a sudden depletion (0.37 fold, q=0.06) of elincRNAs in the middle of TADs (bin number 5).
-However, none of these results are significants and therefore, one should not try to draw conclusions from these.
+Although no significant enrichment of elincRNAs promoter regions at TAD boundaries were observed when I divided TADs into 10 equally sized bins (Figure 5), elincRNAs tended to be more frequently found near the ends of the TAD and are depleted at the center of the TADs (bin 5, 0.37 fold, q=0.06) relative to ther LCL-expressed lincRNAs.
+The trend is consistent with their enrichment at loop anchors, which are enriched at TAD boundaries.

 Architectural proteins binding sites